-- 1. Wear gloves when cleaning and disinfecting.
+- 1. Wear gloves when cleaning and disinfecting if required.
 Gloves should be discarded after each clean.
-If it is necessary to use reusable gloves, gloves should only be used for COVID-19 related cleaning and disinfection and should not be used for other purposes.
-Wash reusable gloves with soap and water after use and leave to dry.
-Clean hands immediately after removing gloves. - 2.
+If it is a general clean you can use reusable gloves.
+Wash reusable gloves with soap and water after use and leave to dry. - 2.
 Thoroughly clean surfaces using detergent (soap) and water. - 3.
 Apply disinfectant to surfaces using disposable paper towel or a disposable cloth.
-Do not use re-usable cloths.

-4. Ensure surfaces remain wet with disinfectant for the period of time required to kill the virus (contact time) as specified by the manufacturer.
+Do not use re-usable cloths, when cleaning after exposure to contagious illness in care. - 4.
+Ensure surfaces remain wet with disinfectant for the period of time required to kill the virus (contact time) as specified by the manufacturer.
 If no time is specified, leave for 10 minutes.